divnix/digga/README.md

 ## Modules, Packages and Overlays
 All expressions in both [modules/defualt.nix](modules/default.nix) and [pkgs/default.nix](pkgs/default.nix) are available globally, anywhere else in the repo.
-They are additionally included in the `nixosModules` or `overlays` flake outputs.
+They are additionally included in the `nixosModules` and `overlay` flake outputs, respectively.
 Packages can manually be added to [flake.nix](flake.nix) for inclusion in the `packages` output as well.

+The directory structure is identical to nixpkgs to provide a kind of staging area for any modules or packages we might be wanting to merge there later.
+If your not familiar or can't be bothered, simply dropping a valid nix file and pointing the `default.nix` to it, is all that's really required.

-All overlays should be defined in the [overlays](overlays) directory.
+As for overlays, they should be defined in the [overlays](overlays) directory.
 They will be automatically pulled in for use by all configurations.
 Nix command line tools will be able to read overlays from here as well since it is set as `nixpkgs-overlays` in `NIX_PATH`.

-The directory structure is identical to nixpkgs to provide a kind of staging area for any modules or packages we might be wanting to merge there later.
-If your not familiar or can't be bothered, simply dropping a valid nix file and pointing the `default.nix` to it, is all that's really required.
+And of course they will be exported via the flake output `overlays` as well.

 # License